 Christian VIII’s Room (room 17)

-Christian VIII and the bourgeois late classicism
+Christian VIII and Biedermeier classicism

-The history and furnishing of the room
+The history and decoration of the room

 Objects in the room

-If you are physically at the museum, you can admire the outstanding objects and read more about them below.
+If you are at the museum, you can admire the fascinating objects in the room and read more about them below.

 • 1700